ashleygwilliams/assessment/questions.md

 	end
 	```

+	d.
 What should this code print to the screen when run?

 	```ruby
 	class Student